-- Offer medication treatment.
-Offer methadone, buprenorphine, or naltrexone to inmates in programs to reduce the risk of overdose related death upon release.
+- Initiate or maintain existing medication treatment.
+Offer methadone, buprenorphine, or naltrexone to inmates in programs to address opioid use disorder and reduce the risk of overdose related death upon release. - Prescribe and dispense naloxone upon release.
 Persons released from incarceration are at high risk for fatal overdoses. - Build relationships with nearby Opioid Treatment Programs.
 Many opioid treatment programs conduct intake/admission interviews and can start an inmate on methadone or buprenorphine and thereby be positioned to seamlessly continue care upon release.